radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 User Name and Password are Corrrect.
 Account is locked due to inactivity.
 Bind is unsuccessful.	| Error Code 50, Reason 775 – Account Locked.
 This account has been locked due to inactivity.
 Please contact the system administrator to reset the password.
 No User Name with no password.
 Bind is successful. | Error code 0.
 User is authenticated as Anonymous. <br>Even if “Bind Requires Password” is enabled, error code 0 is returned.
 User is authenticated as Anonymous.

-## RadiantOne Universal Directory Attribute Encryption
+## RadiantOne Directory Attribute Encryption

-Attribute encryption prevents data from being readable while stored in a RadiantOne Universal Directory store, any temporary replication stores/attributes (cn=changelog, cn=replicationjournal, cn=localjournal), backup files, and exported LDIF files (must use the LDIFZ file extension).
-Attribute values are encrypted before they are stored in the Universal Directory store, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special group (e.g. [cn=ClearAttributesOnly,cn=globalgroups,cn=config)](#clear-attributes-only-group).
+Attribute encryption prevents data from being readable while stored in a RadiantOne Directory store, any temporary replication stores/attributes (cn=changelog, cn=replicationjournal, cn=localjournal), backup files, and exported LDIF files (must use the LDIFZ file extension).
+Attribute values are encrypted before they are stored in the RadiantOne Directory store, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special group (e.g. [cn=ClearAttributesOnly,cn=globalgroups,cn=config)](#clear-attributes-only-group).

 There are two items to configure.
 One is the criteria for the key generation used to encrypt/decrypt the attributes.
 Two is the list of attributes you want to encrypt.

-## Key Generation
+### Key Generation

 To define the criteria used to generate an encryption key: